Nayem9274/coldstart-rpi/README.md

 # A Cold-Start Benchmark and Architectural Diagnosis for RNA-Protein Interaction Prediction

-Code and reproduction artifacts for our ICDM 2026 submission.
+Code and reproduction artifacts for our project.
 The full pipeline lives in `pipeline.ipynb`; pre-computed result CSVs and figures are in `results/`.